risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.5/sql/udf/udf-java.md

 In RisingWave, use the [`CREATE FUNCTION`](/sql/commands/sql-create-function.md) command to declare the functions you defined.

-Here are the SQL statements for declaring the two UDFs defined in [step 3](#3-define-your-functions-in-java).
+Here are the SQL statements for declaring the UDFs you defined.

 ```sql
 CREATE FUNCTION gcd(int, int) RETURNS int